Selena Gomez Speaks To Vogue About Rehab Stay, Taking Time Off From Instagram

 “I wasn’t figuring my own stuff out, so I felt I had no wisdom to share.
 And so maybe I thought everybody out there was thinking, This is a waste of time,” Selena Gomez revealed.

-Selena Gomez also took time off from social media last year and during her interview with Vogue magazine, she explained that prior to her Instagram break, she had become consumed with the platform.
+Selena Gomez also took time off from social media last year and during her interview with Vogue magazine, she explained that before her Instagram break, she had become consumed with the platform.

 “It’s what I woke up to and went to sleep to.
 I was an addict, and it felt like I was seeing things I didn’t want to see, like it was putting things in my head that I didn’t want to care about,” she said.
 “I always end up feeling like s**t when I look at Instagram.
 Which is why I’m kind of under the radar, ghosting it a bit.”